jkkicks/Vela/README.md

 ## Contributing

-Thank you for considering contributing to SparkBot!
+Thank you for considering contributing to Vela!
 We welcome contributions from everyone.

-1. Check [GitHub Issues](https://github.com/jkkicks/SparkBot/issues) for existing discussions
+1. Check [GitHub Issues](https://github.com/jkkicks/Vela/issues) for existing discussions
 2. Fork the repository
 3. Create a feature branch (`git checkout -b feature/amazing-feature`)
 4. Make your changes following our code style